What Is A Good Starting Salary For A New Grad In The UK?

 Before deciding what a “good” starting salary is, let’s start by looking at the average salary.

-Several factors come into play when determining a suitable salary for new grads.
+A number factors come into play when determining a salary for new grads.
 These include the industry, level of education, location and special skills and qualifications required.

-According to the High Fliers 2023 Report, the median starting salary for UK graduates in the “Top 100” employers sits around £30,000 - meaning this is likely the top end for a role straight out of university.
+According to the High Fliers 2023 Report, the median starting salary for UK graduates in the “Top 100” employers sits around £30,000.
+However, it is worth noting that these figures might be slightly outdated and the median might not be the best metric to go by.

 A good salary is subjective.
 There is no one right answer.
 Where you live, for example, and the industry you choose to work in, might affect your idea of a good salary.